chucklever/i-d-rpc-over-quicv1/draft-cel-nfsv4-rpc-over-quicv1.md

 Open Network Computing Remote Procedure Call (often shortened to "RPC") is a Remote Procedure Call protocol that runs over a variety of network transports {{RFC5531}}.
-RPC implementations today use UDP {{RFC0768}} or TCP {{RFC0793}}.
-This document specifies how to transport RPC over QUIC version.
+RPC implementations so far use UDP {{RFC0768}} or TCP {{RFC0793}}.
+This document specifies how to transport RPC over QUIC version 1.

 {:aside}
 >Explain motivations: